testground/docs/concepts-and-architecture/test-plans-and-test-cases/README.md

 ## Test plans

 A **test plan** contains the logic to exercise a particular component, subsystem, or API of the system under test.

 **Test plans are the unit of deployment that Testground deals with.**

 Each test plan is a world of its own. ****In other words, **test plans are** _**opaque**_ **to Testground:** _****_**they behave like black boxes.**

-{% hint style="info" %}
-Testground does not care what the test plan actually does, the language it's written in, nor the runtime it targets.
+> Testground does not care what the test plan actually does, the language it's written in, nor the runtime it targets.
 As long as the source code is accessible, and a builder exists to compile that code into a runnable artefact, such as an executable or a Docker image, you're good to go 🚀
+>

-At the time of writing, Testground offers two builders:
+> At the time of writing, Testground offers two builders:
+>

-* **`exec:go,`**compiles a Go test plan into a platform executable using the system Go installation.
+> * **`exec:go,`**compiles a Go test plan into a platform executable using the system Go installation.
-* **`docker:go,`** compiles a Go test plan into a Docker image.
+> * **`docker:go,`** compiles a Go test plan into a Docker image.
-{% endhint %}

 ### Test plan contract

 In exchange for the above flexibility, **test plans do promise to satisfy a contract**.
 That contract is inspired by the [12-factor principles](https://12factor.net/), and facilitates deployment on cloud infrastructure when it's time to scale.

 The contract is as follows: